aviskase/aviskase.github.io/content/articles/2025/2025-05-01-writeup-tryhackme-epoch/index.md

 ## Confirming command injection vulnerability

 Machine is running a simple website which accepts timestamp via unfiltered input field and uses it in `date` command.
-I confirned command injection using simple semicolon:
+I confirmed command injection using simple semicolon:

 ```sh
 ; id